EpistasisLab/Aliro/docs/source/guide.rst

 Quickstart Guide
 ================

-This guide shows you how to construct your own experiment, construct an AI experiment, view and download results.
+This guide shows you how to construct your own experiment, construct an AI experiment, and view and download results.

+The landing page for PennAI shows you your datasets.
+For datasets with results, a blue bar indicates the best performance achieved so far, along with the algorithm description.
+Experiments that are running or finished will appear here as well.
+Click on the name of the dataset to see information about it, including a data preview and metafeatures.

 ===================
 Uploading a dataset
 ===================

- - TODO: add description
- - Click on the name of the dataset to see information about it, including a data preview and metafeatures.
- - For datasets with results, a blue bar indicates the best performance achieved so far, along with the algorithm description.
+ - Upload a dataset by clicking the "+ Dataset" button.

 ============================
 Building your own experiment